Blog

 And now what?: The day-to-day of a curly

 As a good owner of curly hair, you know that the phrase "How lucky to have curly hair!
-I'm sure you don't brush it!" is at least the farthest from reality.
+I'm sure you don't brush it!" is, at the very least, the farthest from reality.

 Okay, we don't have to brush our hair every day and generally we can go several days with nice hair, but our drama is another and it's called: wash day.